 Words I live by

 "If, of thy mortal goods, thou art bereft,

 And from thy slender store two loaves alone to thee are left,

 Buy Hyacinths to feed the soul"

-Something fun - I have a whole list of Toronto and Southern Ontario places and things I have not explored yet but would like to.
-One request though - please, please, nothing that involves Tim Horton's!
-(Almost two years here in Ontario and I still don't "get" the popularity of this particular establishment.)
+Hummmm.
+How about we fly to Paris for dinner?
+Not too realistic I suppose.
+I have only one request - please, please, nothing that involves "Timmy's"!
+(Just over two years here in Ontario and I still don't "get" the popularity of this particular establishment.)